Categories

 I’m going to discuss the film’s conclusion from here on out, so be warned of spoilers.
 But I almost want you to know what you’re getting into when you turn this film on.

 I fully expected a gut punch finale.
 I strongly suspected Marks would have no interest in directing a traditional happily ever after; it’s just not her style.
-So after Wally (expectedly) convinces Max to take a risk with the cancer surgery, even if it means an 80% chance of a life cut even shorter, I started trying to guess what the crowbar to the heart would be: Would Max’s surgery simply fail?
-Would he abruptly die before the surgery?
+So after Wally convinces Max to take a risk with the cancer surgery, even if it means an 80% chance of a life cut even shorter, I started trying to guess what the crowbar to the heart would be: Would Max’s surgery simply fail?
+Would he abruptly die before he could even have the surgery?
 Would the surgery succeed, but with Max irreparably disabled?
 Oh, if only.

 With about ten minutes left in the runtime, there’s a happy-tears scene of Max singing karaoke of “The Passenger” by Iggy Pop to Wally, which had been their road trip theme song.
 Then the screen goes blurry and wobbly, the soundscape mixed with a high whining sound — the motif we’d seen throughout the film whenever Max’s headaches were kicking in.
 And so I was braced — here it was — Max would die mere moments after embracing some optimism and happiness in his short life.
 It’s a bummer, but almost cheery compared to what I was fearing.